 WHO IS the SIDE WITH LOVE (SWL) love team?

 YOU!
 Side with Love began as an open-source campaign, and has spread throughout the Unitarian Universalist world as an important way that we show up in the world.
 Originally imagined as an interfaith campaign, we are most closely associated with Unitarian Universalism, but remain steadfastly open to people of all faiths, and people whose only faith is LOVE!

 For many of us, this campaign is so much more than a slogan or logo; it is a values statement we take to heart and live by.
 Every time you wear your shirt, or a pin, or talk to someone about the values of the campaign, you are an important ambassador.

 Additionally, the SWL Team has some dedicated staff members and advisors.

-We also work very closely with the Multicultural Growth and Witness team of the UUA.
-Michael Crumpler, Audra Friend, Janice Marie Johnson, Lesley Murdock, Susan Leslie and Taquiena Boston all contribute to our work of supporting UUs and partners to build a more just, creative, justice-centered multicultural world.
+We also work very closely with other staff teams of the UUA.
+UUA colleagues including Michael Crumpler, Audra Friend, Janice Marie Johnson, Susan Leslie and Carey McDonald all contribute to our work of supporting UUs and partners to build a more just, creative, justice-centered multicultural world.
 In addition to working with the UUA, we also partner with the UU State Advocacy Networks, Interfaith Coalitions, the Unitarian Universalist Service Committee and many more.